lukebond/nodeconf-oslo-20160604/nodeconf-oslo-20160604.md

 # WHAT'S THIS TALK ABOUT?

+This talk in a nutshell:

 -> *Use your Linux init system to run your Node.js apps* <- -> *It's easy, powerful and the tooling is great!* <-

-- We'll use Linux & systemd to do all the things PM2 does for you:
-  - Process management
-    - Restarting on crash or reboot
-  - Logs
-  - Clustering

-- I believe we should all know more about our production environment (Linux)
-- The goal of this talk is to show how simple and easy this stuff is!
-- You can do all of this in a Linux VM if you have a Mac
-- I run Arch Linux, which uses systemd, so I'm not using a VM today
+- I'll talk about PM2 as a reference case
+- Then I'll show you hands-on how to achieve the same things with systemd

-- This talk will be mostly demo, but I'll share the config so you can copy pasta
+- This talk will be mostly demo
-- I am covering a lot, so I'll move fast and not explain everything
-  - I'll provide links for further reading!
+- I will move quite quickly (sorry) but the final result will be available to copy-paste!

 ---

 # PM2

-- I'll be referring a lot to PM2 because everyone knows it.
+- I'll be referring a lot to PM2 because everyone knows it
-- Most of you probably use it in production; or something like forever, mon or nodemon.
+- Most of you probably use it in production; or something like forever, mon or nodemon
 - _Please note_ that I have nothing against PM2 or any of these tools!

 Why is PM2 so popular?
 Because it makes the following very easy: